-These gluten free flapjacks are so easy to make, with just 3 basic ingredients.
-They are soft and slightly chewy, and totally moreish.
-Enjoy the basic recipe, or add in dried fruits, nuts and seeds as you prefer.
+Healthy gluten free flapjacks are very easy to make, with just 3 everyday ingredients.
+These gluten free oat bars are soft and slightly chewy, and totally moreish.
+Enjoy the basic recipe, or add in optional raisins, nuts and seeds as you prefer.

 What's so good about these gluten free flapjacks

 - Easy.
 This gluten free flapjack recipe with honey is very quick and easy.
 You'll just need 3 everyday ingredients, one pan and a baking tray.
-It takes just 10 minutes to make the flapjack mixture, and 20 minutes to bake them.
-Your flapjacks will be cooling on the side in just half an hour.
+It takes 10 minutes to make the flapjack mixture, and 20 minutes to bake them.
+Your flapjack slices will be cooling on the side in just half an hour.
+(If you are very short on time, you could try these no bake flapjacks.)

 - Adaptable.
-The basic recipe tastes delicious, but you can also adapt it to suit your taste with add ins.
+This simple recipe tastes delicious, but you can also adapt it to suit your taste with add ins.
 Dried fruits, chocolate chips, nuts, seeds and spices all make a great addition.
 You could also switch out the honey for maple syrup or golden syrup if you prefer.
-And if you want vegan flapjacks, use coconut oil instead of butter, or a vegan block.
+And if you want vegan gluten free flapjacks, use coconut oil instead of butter, or a vegan block.

-- Healthier.
-This flapjack recipe is also a healthier choice than so many other treats and snacks.
+- Healthy.
+This British flapjack traybake recipe is a healthier choice than many other treats and snacks.
 Oats are high in fibre, which means that they'll keep you fuller for longer, and are good for your digestive system.
 They are also rich in a particular type of soluble fibre called beta glucan which is good for heart health.

-- This recipe tastes like 'proper' flapjack, but it is slightly lower in sugar and fat than many bought flapjacks.
-It also uses honey rather than refined sugar.
-If you want a recipe that is even healthier, try these healthy apple flapjacks, which use applesauce to replace the most of the butter and sugar.
+This flourless wheat free flapjack recipe tastes like 'proper' flapjack, but it is lower in sugar and fat than many bought flapjacks.
+It uses honey with no refined sugar.
+If you want a gluten free flapjack recipe that is even healthier, try these healthy apple flapjacks, which use applesauce to replace the most of the butter and sugar.
 These healthy banana flapjacks are also very low in added sugar and fat.
+Or browse the whole collection of healthy gluten free flapjacks.

 Ingredients